chill868686/adaptive-coder/README.md

    Where xx.xx is the container version.
 For example, 21.12.

-1. Install the `bert4keras` dependencies in running container, then commit it as images for later use.
+1. Install the `bert4keras` dependencies in running container, then commit it as a new image for later use.

     ```bash
     pip install bert4keras